breatheco-de/content/src/content/how-to/javascript-array-flatten.us.md

 # Javascript Flatten Array

-Have you ever thought “What does that even mean?”
-When someone asks you to ‘flatten’ an array?
-If so, You are in the correct place.
-Flatten array in javascript is just no more than the process of taking nested array elements and just putting them all into one “flat” array.
-Pretty much all it does is turn some small arrays into one big array but, It can often get tricky of easily that it sounds.
+Flatten array in Javascript is just no more than the process of taking nested array elements and just putting them all into one “flat” array.
+Pretty much all it does is turn some small arrays into one big array, but, It can often get tricky.
 Take a look at the following examples demonstrating one of the most familiar ways to flatten an array in [Javascript](https://4geeks.com/lesson/what-is-javascript-learn-to-code-in-javascript):

 ```js
 let nestedArr = [